Home/Fruits/Dehydrated Peach

 Instructions

 2. 2.
-In a bowl, mix oats, almond butter, honey, dehydrated peaches, almonds, and sunflower seeds until well combined.
+In a bowl, mix oats, almond butter, honey, chopped dehydrated peaches, and almonds.

 3. 3.
-Press the mixture into the prepared dish and bake for 20-25 minutes; let cool before cutting into bars.
+Spread mixture in the baking dish and bake for 20-25 minutes.
+Let cool before cutting into bars.

 Frequently Asked Questions (FAQ)